swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 ### Issuer Logo

-The issuer's logo is part of the OID-Metadata and will be used for the credential offer screen and in the detailview of the credential.
+The issuer's logo is part of the OID-Metadata and will be used for the credential offer screen and in the detail view of the credential.

 [![issuer logo](../../assets/images/vc_issuer_logo.png)](../../assets/images/vc_issuer_logo.png)